lguzzon-scratchbook/gdb/docs/SM-API-Reference.md

 ## 📥 How to Use

-The Security Module (SM) is not imported separately but is activated and attached to your GDB instance during its creation.
+The Security Manager (SM) is not imported separately but is activated and attached to your GDB instance during its creation.

-### Enable the Security Module
+### Enable the Security Manager

 To use the SM RBAC and identity features, you must enable the `sm` option when you initialize GDB.